 Learn how to make a tumbler turner for cheap with just a few supplies.

 HI Friends!!
-So, after a year of hand turning my DIY glitter tumblers, I finally decided to bite the bullet and build my own DIY cup turner!
+So, after a year of hand turning my DIY glitter epoxy tumblers, I finally decided to bite the bullet and build my own DIY cup turner!
 Now I’m wondering, why did I wait so long???

 It was pretty easy and cheap to throw together and now I don’t have to sit by my personalized tumblers for hours watching and turning.
 Are you ready?
 Let me show you how to make a tumbler turner for under $25.